eihabkhan/reddojs/packages/vue/README.md

 ### Options

-- `size?: number` - Maximum number of commands to keep in history (default: Infinity)
+- `size?: number` - Maximum number of commands to keep in history (default: 30)
 - `coalesce?: boolean` - Whether to merge consecutive commands with the same key during undo (default: true)

 ## License